How to Choose Your Scalpel Handle and Blades

 Available in a comprehensive range of sizes—including the most commonly used #10, #11, #12, and #15 blades—MacCut ensures you have the right tool for every specific application.
 By choosing MacCut, you’re equipping your practice with blades designed to meet the rigorous demands of modern dentistry and surgery, ensuring every cut is controlled and precise.

-A Look at Other Industry-Leading Brands
+A Quick Look at Other Trusted Brands

 Beyond our own trusted line, the dental industry is home to several other highly respected brands.
 For instance, Hu-Friedy Group has been a staple in dental practices since 1908, earning a reputation for its premium surgical instruments and commitment to innovation.
 Their long history speaks to a deep understanding of clinicians' needs and a consistent dedication to quality.